-- developing the customer service which research was showing was encountering some difficulties
+- developing the customer service, which research was showing was encountering some difficulties

 - greeting customers

 - identifying customer needs

 - anticipating customer needs

 - solving customer issues and concerns

-Robert, although confident in his ability to perform his new role, felt that some additional development of his customer service skills and knowledge would be useful.
-In addition, Robert would be responsible for developing others within the reception team and by updating his skills and knowledge Robert would be able to pass his new skills on to other members of his team.
-Robert discussed development options with his HR manager and decided to complete SVQ in Customer Service at level 3.
+Although confident in his ability to perform his new role, Robert felt that some additional development of his customer service skills and knowledge would be useful.
+In addition, Robert would be responsible for developing others within the reception team and by updating his skills and knowledge.
+Robert would be able to pass his new skills on to other members of his team.
+Robert discussed development options with his HR manager and decided to complete SVQ 3 Customer Service at SCQF level 6.

-SVQ Customer Service level 3 has specific requirements for Units chosen.
-These requirements are as follows;
+SVQ 3 Customer Service at SCQF level 6 has a specific requirement for Units chosen, ie: